Universality for critical heavy-tailed network models: Metric structure of maximal components: Critical percolation on the configuration model

 \subsubsection{Universality theorem}

-As discussed earlier, we first prove a universality theorem (see Theorem~\ref{thm:univesalty}) which roughly states that if one replaces the vertices in a rank-one inhomogeneous random graph by \emph{small} metric spaces (called blobs), then the limiting metric space structure remains identical.
-The characterization of \emph{blobs} leads to the asymptotic negligibility conditions, formally stated in Assumption~\ref{assm:blob-diameter}, which simply says that the diameter of the individual blobs must be negligible compared to the distance in the whole graph.
-However, the total distance in the graph can be enormously affected by the blobs, hence we get a different scaling factor for distances in Theorem~\ref{thm:univesalty} than Theorem~\ref{thm:BHS15}.
+As discussed earlier, we first prove a universality theorem (Theorem~\ref{thm:univesalty}) which roughly states that if one replaces the vertices in a rank-one inhomogeneous random graph by \emph{small} metric spaces (called blobs), then the limiting metric space structure remains identical.
+The characterization of \emph{blobs} leads to some asymptotic negligibility conditions, formally stated in Assumption~\ref{assm:blob-diameter}, which simply says that the diameter of the individual blobs must be negligible compared to the typical distances in the whole graph.
+However, the typical distance can be cumulatively affected by the blobs, hence we get a different scaling factor for distances in Theorem~\ref{thm:univesalty} than in Theorem~\ref{thm:BHS15}.